 Achievement is an element in life everyone strives after.
 Without goals, we have no direction in life.
 And during personal life, the achievements for most people have been; getting a degree, getting married, raise a family, having grandchildren, paying (off) the mortgage.
 And achievements in a career are mostly promotions and completing projects successfully.

-When you’re retiring these goals are all accomplished, so you need to set new goals in life.
+When you’re retiring, these goals are all accomplished, so you need to set new goals in life.
+If you set some of these goals before you retire, it helps to transition from work to retirement more smoothly.

 - You move your life forward,